Table of Contents

 |Yellow-white deposits (drusen) in the retinal pigment epithelium (RPE) tissue beneath the macula||Abnormal blood vessel growth beneath the macula|

-Retrolental fibrovascular membranes in the course of retinopathy of prematurity, uveitis, and toxoplasmosis must be taken into consideration in the differential diagnosis of leucocoria.
+In the differential diagnosis of leukocoria, retrolental fibrovascular membranes in the course of retinopathy of prematurity, uveitis, and toxoplasmosis must be taken into consideration

 Diagnosis of Retinoblastoma

-Medical diagnosis is made with the help of examining the ocular fundus.
-A retinal tumor can be observed, which often contains calcium deposits and is usually the cause of retinal detachment.
+Retinoblastoma is diagnosed medically by examining the ocular fundus.
+Retinal tumor can be observed, which often contains calcium deposits and is usually the cause of retinal detachment.
 Also, the infiltration of the vitreous body or the anterior chamber can be visualized clearly using indirect ophthalmoscopy.
-Staging and planning of therapies is made on the basis of a spinal tap and a bone marrow examination.
-In CT- and MRT-scans, the intraocular expansion can be evaluated.
-If skeletal metastasis is suspected, a scintigraphy using Technetium 99 m may be required.
+Staging and planning of therapies are based on a spinal tap and a bone marrow examination.
+In CT scan and MRT, the intraocular expansion can be evaluated.
+If skeletal metastasis is suspected, scintigraphy using technetium 99m may be required.

 Staging using the Reese-Ellsworth classification

 I: Tumor diameter of less than 4 mm

 - III: Tumor diameter of more than 10 mm or anterior to the equator

 - IV: Multiple tumors with a disc diameter larger than 10 mm or lesion extending anteriorly to the ora serrata

 - V: Tumor involving more than half of the retina or vitreous seeding